A portable generator is a simple and inexpensive option for keeping your lights and appliances running when the power goes out to your house.

 The most important step in installing a transfer switch is identifying which circuits from your main circuit board will be moved onto the transfer switch’s circuits.
 This determination will depend on which appliances you want to run during a power outage and the size of your generator.
 If you have a universal transfer switch, you’ll also need to program in the priority levels of different appliances.

-You’ll need a specialized generator cord to connect your generator to the transfer switch.
+You’ll need a specialized generator cord to connect the generator to the transfer switch.
 This cord plugs into the outlet on your generator and to the inlet on your transfer switch (like this).

 To be prepared for an outage ahead of time, it’s possible to leave your generator connected to the transfer switch all the time.
 Otherwise, since you’ll be moving around in the dark during an outage, it’s a good idea to keep the generator cord located with your generator or transfer switch.